-- 6.6.
+6.6.
 Height Transition Zones are shown on Map 16-4.
-While the intensity, massing and height of development within a Height Transition Zone will vary, heights will be limited by the following: - 6.6.1.
-There will be a noticeable and discernible step down in the height of development between Height Transition Zone A and Height Transition Zone B.
+While the intensity, massing and height of development within a Height Transition Zone will vary, heights will be guided by the following:

-- 6.6.2.
-There will be a noticeable and discernible step down in the height of development between Height Transition Zone B and Height Transition Zone C. - 6.6.3.
-In Height Transition Zone C, development will minimize shadow on the sidewalk on the west side of Spadina Avenue. - 6.6.4.
+- 6.6.1.
+The height of development will generally step down between Height Transition Zone A and Height Transition Zone B. - 6.6.2.
+The height of development will generally step down between Height Transition Zone B and Height Transition Zone C. - 6.6.3.
+[Not used, moved to Policy 6.4.A]. - 6.6.4.
 In Height Transition Zone D, development will transition downwards in height and scale towards Clarence Square Park. - 6.6.5.
 In Height Transition Zone E, a 45-degree angular plane taken from the curb on the north side of Queen Street West will be applied to development.
-Development will fit beneath the angular plane.
+Development will fit beneath the angular plane with only minor projections permitted.
 The angular plane will not extend beyond the southern boundary of Height Transition Zone E. - 6.6.6.
 In Height Transition Zone F, development will transition downwards in height and scale towards Victoria Memorial Square. - 6.6.7.
 In Height Transition Zone G, development will transition downwards in height and scale towards St Andrew's Playground.